hungaikev/faq/src/main/scala/com/lightbend/faq/streams/blogs/README.md

+All of the code in the post assumes the akka-stream artifact of at least version 2.5.4 to be present, and the following code implicitly being present in all samples.

 #### Using Akka Streams for small/moderate scale ETL or simple processing pipeline

  A small/moderate scale ETL or simple processing pipeline.Akka Streams is among the best tools for data cleaning--  the graph dsl is so easy to code with and reason about.